rhyslee211/CPE-487-Repository-RhysLee/FinalProject/readme.md

 The game was designed as a fun way to pass time while you were waiting for your computer to connect to the internet.

+The game has 2 main parts to it: The dinosaur, who the player controls, and the enemies, the cacti and pterodactyls, who if touch the dinosaur, end the game.

 ![](/images/googletrexrun.png)

 I attempted to recreate this by utlizing a version already designed by Sam Rose.
 The github for his project is located [here](https://github.com/samrose3/trex-runner)